null

 The first area to focus when soundproofing your music room is the door.
 The door in a room is one of the biggest weak points.
 If you have a hollow core door, the first thing you will want to do is replace it with a solid core door.
 Hollow core doors are NOT at all effective at blocking sound, and using one in your music room will ensure that the adjacent rooms will hear your jams.

 A solid core door on its own may be better at reducing noise than a hollow core door, but sound will still be heard on the other side of it.
 Sound can also easily leak through the gaps around the perimeter of the door.
-The best solution for this is to use our Sound Lock Door Seal Kit, which is a high performing attachment for a solid core door that can raise the STC rating up to 51.
+The best solution to seal an existing door is the Sound Lock Door Seal Kit, which is a high performing attachment for a solid core door that can raise the STC rating up to 51.

 If you are looking for a high performing recording studio door, your best bet is to invest in our Sound Lock Soundproof Door.
 This super dense, hefty, soundproof door will vacuum seal your music room and has an STC rating of up to 56.